dashpradeep99/docker-complete-tutorial/2-orchestration.md

 Follow the below steps to create a Swarm cluster:

-I. Ensure that Docker Engine on **node-1 and node-2** is listening on a TCP port.You can do that by adding the following to `/etc/default/docker` configuration file followed by restarting Docker daemon.
+**Step 1:** Ensure that Docker Engine on **node-1 and node-2** is listening on a TCP port.You can do that by adding the following to `/etc/default/docker` configuration file followed by restarting Docker daemon.
+We're also adding the **staging** and **production** engine labels that are used by the Swarm scheduler at deployment.

 ```